Kevin Lisch: 2016–17 season

-On April 1, 2016, it was announced that Lisch had turned down a contract extension with the Illawarra Hawks, and that a rival NBL team was his next destination.
-A day later, the Sydney Kings announced Lisch as their first major signing for the 2016–17 season, with Lisch having inked a three-year deal.
-It marked the second significant signing for the Kings, with Australian basketball icon, Andrew Gaze, having joined the team as its new head coach.
-The signing of Lisch, along with the appointment of Gaze as head coach, set the Kings up to lure more quality free agents to a club that had seen its struggles since returning to the league in 2010, capped off by a 6–22 record in 2015–16.
-A bonus for the Kings was that Lisch became an Australian citizen in March 2016, meaning the team could use its three import slots without Lisch filling one of them.
-In the weeks leading up to the start of the 2016–17 season, Lisch was appointed team captain.
+On April 2, 2016, after turning down a contract extension with the Illawarra Hawks, Lisch signed a three-year deal with the Sydney Kings.
+He joined the Kings as an unrestricted player after becoming an Australian citizen the previous month.
+He was later appointed team captain for the 2016–17 NBL season.

 In his debut for the Kings in their season opener on October 8, 2016, Lisch scored a game-high 20 points in a 77–73 loss to the Brisbane Bullets.
+He missed a game on October 30 against Brisbane due to a minor leg injury.
 On November 12, 2016, he scored a season-high 30 points in an 87–71 win over Melbourne United.
-By mid-November, Lisch had led the Kings to atop the NBL ladder behind his 18 points per game, leading to Andrew Gaze and teammate Steve Blake citing that Lisch was good enough to play in the NBA.
+By mid-November, Lisch had led the Kings to atop the NBL ladder behind his 18 points per game.

-The Kings were title favourites following Round 5, having moved to a 5–1 record after a win over the Brisbane Bullets, with Lisch performing at an MVP level for the relaunched Kings.
-However, things began to deteriorate after that.
-The Kings' 'front-heavy' home schedule began to catch up to them, Steve Blake suddenly returned to the U.S. with a personal issue, and Lisch seemingly started to burn out.
 By Round 11, the Kings had slipped from the top spot, and by Round 14 they were no longer among the top four.
 The Kings missed the finals in 2016–17 after losing nine of their final twelve games, finishing seventh on the ladder with a 13–15 record.
 Lisch appeared in 27 out of the Kings' 28 games, averaging 16.5 points, 3.5 rebounds, 3.7 assists and 1.9 steals per game.
-His lone missed game came on October 30 against Brisbane due to a minor leg injury.